-The Risk and Assurance Policy outlines the key principles that guides the organisation's risk and assurance activities, including Internal Audit.
-The requirements of this policy should be read in conjunction with this framework.
+The Risk and Assurance Policy outlines the key principles that guide the organisation's risk and assurance activities, including Internal Audit.
+The requirements of this policy should be read in conjunction with this Charter.

 4. Ngā Tauākī Matua | Key Statements